 "By walking together, and together reflecting on the journey made, the Church will be able to learn from what it will experience which processes can help it to live communion, to achieve participation, to open itself to mission."

-Pope Francis' aim in the Synod is to involve the whole Church at the diocesan, national, and continental levels through a process of “listening and discernment” on the important theme of synodality: “For a synodal Church: communion, participation, and mission.”
+Pope Francis' aim in the Synod was to involve the whole Church at the diocesan, national, and continental levels through a process of “listening and discernment” on the important theme of synodality: “For a synodal Church: communion, participation, and mission.”

 This synodal process began in Rome on the weekend of Oct.
 9-10, 2021, and began in the Diocese of Knoxville and all dioceses around the world on Sunday, Oct.
 17. The official diocesan report, which can be read below, was submitted to the USCCB in the spring of 2022.
 The 10-page report is a synthesis of the months-long synod process utilizing an online survey and listening sessions held at parishes, schools, and ministries around the diocese from December 2021 until March 2022.